 A standard duck egg will be larger than a chicken egg and weigh more.
 The shell itself will likely be white, and significantly more difficult to break.
 It’s kind of like a standard bird egg that you might find in a nest up a tree – only much larger.
 This is great for those who may be a little clumsy.
 Some have suggested that the tougher shell allows for a longer shelf life than chicken eggs.
 Of course you want to eat your eggs as fresh as possible, but at least this benefit can give you some flexibility for their use.

 When the ducks have all of their nutritional needs (particularly sufficient calcium) then the shells will be strong and can handle a lot more than chicken eggs.
 The stronger shells can lead to a longer shelf life.

 The yolk of the egg can change colour depending on their diet.
 If they are fed only pellets or feed from suppliers, they can often have a paler yolk.
+However, this will depend on the ingredients used in the feed.
+Some additives (organic or otherwise) can alter the colour of a yolk.
 When ducks have access to fresh greens and a wider range of food, their yolks will become darker and more orange.

 As with all eggs, the breed of the laying bird will determine the shape, size and colour of the egg itself.
 While Khaki Campbells will generally lay a white, large egg consistently, other breeds like Indian Runners may lay coloured (blue or green) eggs of varying sizes.